Table of Contents Show

 A better approach is to communicate with the board and try to reach an agreement.
 Co-ops are at their best when every shareholder has an “all in this together” approach to solving problems.
 Those who shake the boat and insist on going it alone will quickly earn themselves both the ire of the board and their neighbors.
-In extreme cases, you could even be evicted if enough board members and shareholders vote for it.
+You could even be evicted in extreme cases if enough board members and shareholders vote for it.

 None of this applies to condo owners.
-As the full owners of their property, they are responsible for everything in it.
+As the full owners of their property, they are responsible for everything.
 Those who rent out their condos will be obligated to ensure it is well maintained under the warrant of habitability.

 Electric Wires, Steam Risers, and the Front DoorElectric Wires, Steam Risers, and the Front Door

 We mentioned above that anything within your reach in a co-op apartment falls under your responsibility.
 But there are a few exceptions to that.
 For a start, the electric wires in your walls.
-While these might not be within your reach (one should hope!), they still fall under the responsibility of the shareholder.
+While these might not be within your reach (one should hope!), they still fall under the shareholder’s responsibility.
 If you choose to upgrade your home’s electrical wiring, your responsibility is to do the work properly.

-Another exception, which you’ll see crop up in prewar buildings, is the steam riser.
-Exposed pipes that run from the floor to the ceiling to release steam from the boiler.
-While it is within your reach, the maintenance of these pipes is entirely the co-op’s responsibility.
+The steam riser is another exception, which you’ll see crop up in prewar buildings.
+Exposed pipes run from the floor to the ceiling to release steam from the boiler.
+While it is within your reach, maintaining these pipes is entirely the co-op’s responsibility.

 Lastly, there’s the front door of your apartment.
-This actually belongs to the board, but the shareholder is still free to paint and decorate it as they like.
-The board has a responsibility to ensure the door has a standard lock in place.
+This belongs to the board, but the shareholder is still free to paint and decorate it as they like.
+The board is responsible for ensuring the door has a standard lock.
 If the tenant chooses to add a second lock for extra security, that lock is not the board’s responsibility.